 PMS symptom: Low mood

 Corinne, 29, admits her husband finds it difficult to handle her hormonal mood swings.
 “I have a tendency to fly off the wall for no reason.
-At the time, I’m so angry I can’t think, but 30 minutes later I realize it was silly.”
+At the time, I’m so angry I can’t think, but 30 minutes later I realise it was silly.”

 Dr Darvill says it’s important to distinguish between PMS-related low mood and an underlying disorder such as anxiety or depression.
 “Keeping a menstrual diary over a couple of cycles can be useful to establish that low mood is cyclical and not pervasive.
 It can also be useful in evaluating your response to treatment.”